return42/sphkerneldoc/linux_src_doc/ipc/util_c.rst

 -----------

-Set up the sequence range to use for the ipc identifier range (limited below IPCMNI) then initialise the ids idr.
+Set up the sequence range to use for the ipc identifier range (limited below IPCMNI) then initialise the keys hashtable and ids idr.

 .. _`ipc_init_proc_interface`: